bartificer/programming-by-stealth/docs/pbs23.md

 # PBS 23 of x – Creating Elements with jQuery

 So far in this series we have been using jQuery to alter existing HTML elements by changing their attributes or style.
-In this instalment we take things to the next level, and learn how to use jQuery to create entirely new HTML elements, and inject them into the DOM, and hence, into the web page.
+In this instalment we take things to the next level, and learn how to use jQuery to create entirely new HTML elements and inject them into the DOM, and hence, into the web page.

 We’ll be working towards our first truly practical assignment in the series – a function that finds all links on a page, and if, and only if, they lead to an external page, alters them to open in a new tab, and appends an icon indicating that fact.
-In order to work up to that we need to learn five new things:
+In order to work up to that, we need to learn five new things:

 1. How to build HTML elements with jQuery
 2. How to inject HTML elements into the DOM
 3. How to loop through each element represented by a jQuery object
 4. How to embed images directly into web pages using Data URLs
-5. How to use the 3rd-party library URI.js to interrogate URLs
+5. How to use the third-party library URI.js to interrogate URLs

-There are four examples in this instalment, and a starting-point for the challenge.
+There are four examples in this instalment, and a starting point for the challenge.
 I’ve gathered them, and the other files they depend on, into a ZIP file which you can [download here](https://www.bartbusschots.ie/s/wp-content/uploads/2016/10/pbs23.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs23.zip).
 It’s assumed that you’ll extract this ZIP file and place the five HTML files and one folder it contains into a folder named `pbs23` in your local web server’s htdocs folder.
 The folder is particularly important because it contains a copy of the URI.js library, and if it’s not in the same folder as `pbs23d.html` and `pbs23-assignment.html`, those pages won’t work.

-# Matching Podcast Episode 459
+## Matching Podcast Episode 459

 Listen Along: Chit Chat Across the Pond Episode 459